 - Wetland Project Permitting Guide

 The Wetland Project Permitting Guide provides an overview of the permits required for construction activities in and around watercourses and wetlands.

-The 2013 Ventura County Building Code establishes minimum standards for the design and construction of structures.
-The Public Works Agency over sees the regulations controlling grading, site runoff and erosion control as shown in Appendix J Grading.
+the 2022 Ventura County Building Code establishes minimum standards for the design and construction of structures.
+The Public Works Agency oversees the regulations controlling grading, site runoff, and erosion control as shown in Appendix J Grading.

 Ventura County Building Code

-The 2016 Ventura County Building Code establishes minimum standards for the design and construction of structures.
-The Public Works Agency over sees the regulations controlling grading, site runoff and erosion control as shown in Appendix J Grading.
+the 2022 Ventura County Building Code establishes minimum standards for the design and construction of structures.
+The Public Works Agency oversees the regulations controlling grading, site runoff and erosion control as shown in Appendix J Grading.